Thank you for your interest in Radiation therapy at Amarillo College .

 Radiation Therapy is the the use of radiation to treat cancer.
 There are three primary modalities for cancer treatment--surgery, chemotherapy, and radiation therapy.
 Our students train in state of the art cancer treatment facilities to become Registered Radiation therapists, in accordance with our program Mission and Goals.

-It is worth noting that, while taking more General Education courses that apply to our degree (and making good grades in those courses) enhances the chances of being accepted into the program, the applicant does NOT have complete all of the General Education coursework before applying to the Radiation Therapy program.
+It is worth noting that, while taking more General Education courses that apply to our degree (and making good grades in those courses) enhances the chances of being accepted into the program, the applicant does NOT have to complete all of the General Education coursework before applying to the Radiation Therapy program.

-All persons interested in Radiation Therapy should submit an application portfolio as soon as they decide they are interested in looking more closely at the field of radiation therapy--regardless of the status of their previous coursework.
+All persons interested in Radiation Therapy should submit an application portfolio as soon as they decide they are interested in looking more closely at the field of radiation therapy--regardless of the status of their previous coursework. (though submit applications AFTER the application updates have been released in September.
+Do NOT submit applications based on Fall 2015 application content linked above)

 All application materials may be sent to me at: